tinaaiscoding/tinas-portfolio/README.md

 This is my portfolio I've created after finishing my bootcamp with General Assembly.
 I've always wanted to create this kind of computer layout design and I had a lot of fun doing this project.

 I took a lot of inspiration from Pinterest and incorporated my own flair to it.
-I love creating beautiful and fun desgins, so the planning and creation of mood boards are crucial to me.
-The colour palette itself took me two hours! 😅 I take a lot of pride into creating eye-catching designs.

-I hope you enjoy!
+I love creating beautiful and fun designs, therefore the planning and creation of mood boards are crucial to me.
+The colour palette itself took me two hours! 😅 I take a lot of pride into creating eye-catching designs, so I hope you enjoy!

 ### App screenshots
 ![project-screenshot-1](./src/images/READMEImages/project-screenshot-1.png)